jxeeno/aust-govt-covid19-stats/README.md

 ## Data issues

-* No data was provided by the Department of Health on 31st July 2021.
-We have populated values from 30th July 2021 instead.
+Data is missing for the following days and is omitted in the dataset for the following days:

+* 31st July 2021
+* 13th Oct 2021
+* 22nd Oct 2021